 Interpreting Natural-Language Utterances In Dialogs About Tasks

-by Ann E. Robinson, Douglas E. Appelt, Barbara J and Robinson, Jane J.
+by Ann E. Robinson, Douglas E. Appelt, Barbara J. Grosz and Jane J. Robinson

 Technical Note 210